viktornilsson/baffi/README.md

 }
 ```

-#### At least take the template and the object and parse them togheter.
+#### Finally take the template and the object and parse them together.
 ```csharp
 // Get the data from some source var template = System.IO.File.ReadAllText("template.html");